bj4rnee/DeformBot/README.md

 `§deform l0 u` (this outputs the original image)

 # Twitter
-[@DeformBot](https://twitter.com/DeformBot) on Twitter will distort an image, if you tag him in the comments.\
+[@DeformBot](https://twitter.com/DeformBot) on Twitter will distort an image, if you tag him in the replies.\
 To use command arguments simply append them after the mention.\
 `@DeformBot [option0][value] [option1][value] ...`\
 \